 We’d drive out to the faraway houses that sat back in the tall grass fields of nothingness, sit some more, drink sweet tea and listen to endless stories of days long passed, of cousins and nephews that had gone down wrong roads or worse yet those that had up and left this one horse town leaving their old parents behind.

-Sometimes we’d stay with relatives, sometimes we’d get hotels.
+Sometimes we’d stay with relatives, sometimes we’d get hotel rooms.
 In the mornings, we’d eat waffles with thick artificial syrup at smoky diners and listen to dad turn on his Texas charm for the waitresses.
 We’d drive back, passing hundreds of miles of fields of brown grass and dead cattle and talk about how much we hated it here.

-We only came for our father.
+We only came for our daddy.

 And here we are.